didecentral/rwot-dir/README.md

 ---

-This project stirred to life, months back, when @identitywoman connected me with @JuanSC and @ericw , we began brainstorming and exploring different ways to work with this body of information.
+This project stirred to life, months back, when @identitywoman connected @infominer33, @JuanSC and @ericw.
+They began brainstorming and exploring different ways to work with this body of information.

 This is only a demonstration, an MVP, if you like...